 Join us for ECO Book Worms a nature-themed book club for kids.
 Children will read several chapters from the chosen book, in between each once a month meeting (there will be 3 meetings for each book).
 Upon registration we will add you to the Google Classroom which will outline which chapters your child(ren) should read ahead of time.
 If your child is not reading quite yet that is fine, you may read the book to them or they can listen to an audiobook version.
 When we get together we will discuss what they have read so far and do a couple activities related to the book.
 This club is recommend for children ages 7-14 yrs old and there are 15 spots for each club series.
 This class will be about 2 hrs long.
 Please feel free to bring a packed lunch to eat before the hike.

 The cost for the 3 - once a month meetings is $12 per child.
-You will also need to obtain a copy of the book we are readiaudiobookng, we have
+You will also need to obtain a copy of the book we are reading.

 All events require an RSVP and agreeing to a waiver.
 We will send email reminders about 5-7 business days before the event with the exact meeting location.
 If you notice any errors or conflicting information please let us know, we are human and make mistakes sometimes!